Family planning: Purposes

-However, both adoptees and the adopters report that they are happier after adoption.
+However, both adoptees and adopters report that they are happier after adoption.

 Resources

 When women can pursue additional education and paid employment, families can invest more in each child.
 Children with fewer siblings tend to stay in school longer than those with many siblings.
-Leaving school in order to have children has long-term implications for the future of these girls, as well as the human capital of their families and communities.
-Family planning slows unsustainable population growth which drains resources from the environment, and national and regional development efforts.
+Leaving school to have children has long-term implications for the future of these girls, as well as the human capital of their families and communities.
+Family planning slows unsustainable population growth, which drains resources from the environment and national and regional development efforts.